-Although most doctors will not tell you, there are more options for treating your thyroid than just T4-only medicine such as Levothyroxine or Synthroid.
+Although most conventional doctors will not tell you, there are more options for treating your thyroid than just T4-only medication such as Levothyroxine or Synthroid.
 In fact, a lot of conventional doctors don’t even seem to be aware that they can treat hypothyroidism with more than just synthetic T4-only drugs.

-Most conventional doctors believe that we only need to put T4 in to our body, as we only require tiny amounts of T1, T2 and Calcitonin anyway, so we don’t need to put that in, and our body will convert some of the T4 to T3.
-Bingo!
+Most conventional doctors believe that we only need to replace the T4, as we only require tiny amounts of T1, T2 and Calcitonin anyway, and our body will convert some of the T4 to T3, to replace that thyroid hormone.
 That seems simple enough, right?
 Wrong.
 While some people do do well on T4-only meds, such as Levothyroxine and Synthroid, many other thyroid patients fail to convert the T4 in to T3, so when they take T4-only meds, they still feel rubbish.

-It still baffles me why doctors think that someone with an already rubbish thyroid, that isn’t working properly, will be able to convert T4 to T3 without a problem.
+It still baffles me why doctors think that someone with an already rubbish thyroid, a body not functioning properly, will be able to convert T4 to T3 without a problem.
 Where is the logic in that?
 I just think it makes so much more sense to skip having to rely on conversion happening and just give the body readily available T3.

-Instead of being on T4-only, could choose to be on T3 -only medication, but remember that you’ll have no T4 (the storage hormone), to convert to T3 for you, so you’ll have to dose it more often, such as 3 or 4 times a day.
+Instead of being on T4-only, you could be on T3-only medication which skips that conversion stage.
+But as you have no T4 (the storage hormone) to convert to T3 for you, you have to dose it more often, such as 3 or even 4 times a day.
 Still, many thyroid patients do feel an improvement over being on T4 medication alone.

 T3 and T4 combination.

-Natural Desiccated Thyroid is made from porcine thyroid gland and gives you exactly what your own thyroid would be giving you, which is: T1, T2, T3, T4 and Calcitonin.
-A lot of patients who’ve tried T4-only medicine, T4 and T3 together, or even just T3 on its own, have reported even better results with NDT because of how close its makeup is to that of our own thyroid glands.
+Natural Desiccated Thyroid is most often dried porcine (pig) thyroid gland and gives you exactly what your own thyroid would be giving you; T1, T2, T3, T4 and Calcitonin.
+A lot of patients who’ve tried T4-only medicine, T4 and T3 together, or even just T3 on its own, say they have even better results with NDT because of how close its makeup is to that of our own thyroid glands.
 Most people dose NDT twice a day, taking half their dose in the morning and the other half mid-afternoon.
 It’s removes the need to rely on the body converting hormones and honestly, just makes the most sense to not only myself but many other thyroid advocates, thyroid charities and functional medicine doctors the world over, who are campaigning for better hypothyroidism treatment so that patients can live better quality lives.
 Obviously NDT is a tricky decision for thyroid patients who are vegetarian or otherwise do not eat meat, but it’s all down to your personal situation.
 Over the counter bovine NDT can also be found for those who cannot eat pork.

 If you’re vegetarian, read this article.
 It covers bovine (cow) NDT options.